"There's a 68.71 percent chance you're right."

 Sam's mother was a programSpecifically one created by Flynn himself.
 He managed to materialize her in the real world which is why Kevin knew it could be done.
 It's also possible that Sam himself was conceived in the computer world (an early version of The Grid Kevin was working on) and born in the "real" world.

 Alan knew the whole time exactly where Kevin Flynn was.But he didn't know how to get there.
-It's possible that after his disappearance the publicly-knows digitizing laser lab was shut down and its equipment scrapped or re-purposed.
+It's possible that after his disappearance the publicly-known digitizing laser lab was shut down and its equipment scrapped or re-purposed.
 Alan didn't know about Kevin's secret lab but knew of his work on The Grid and probably learned of Kevin's original adventures in the Encom 1 Grid after he returned.
-He may have even helped re-write Tron to help Kevin and be his own avatar on the Grid the same was Clu was Kevin's.
-As to why he sent Sam to the arcade rather than going himself it's because he's simply too old.
-When he got the page from the arcade he figured out that Kevin must have had a secret lab hidden away and was trapped on the Grid calling for help.
+He may have even helped re-write Tron to help Kevin and be his own avatar on the Grid, the same way Clu was Kevin's.
+As to why he sent Sam to the arcade rather than going himself, it's because he's simply too old.
+When he got the page from the arcade, he figured out that Kevin must have had a secret lab hidden away and was trapped on the Grid calling for help.
 He sent Sam because he had a better chance of not only understanding the equipment, but also getting his father out.

 Tron is related to Protoman.exeOr, more specifically The Protomen's interpretation of the digital consciousness of a fallen hero.
-Power Trio is just too good not to imagine.
+Power Trio (or a Four Temperment Ensemble if you add Mercury) is just too good not to imagine.
 However...
 Think on it: If F-Con did their homework, they might have figured Flynn was onto something after Digital Frontier was published.
-Even better, Word Of God from Monolith states that F-Con's CEO is Dillinger Sr., who already knew about Master Control's sentience and plans.
+Even better, Word of God from Monolith states that F-Con's CEO is Dillinger Sr., who already knew about Master Control's sentience and plans.
 The Ghost In The Machine comic (written in 2003) also says Flynn mysteriously vanished after a few years back in the analog world.
 In the game itself, Tron's gone Chekhov M.I.A. — retiring after Master Control's defeat with no one in any system knowing where he vanished to.
 Better, Alan's slated upgrade to his program was suspended in 1984, on Flynn's orders.
 In the game, it's never stated why, but if you go with the Legacy canon, it would have been right about the point where the Grid was being constructed.
 In Tron 2.0's Back Story, Master Control ran the digitizer.
 When it was destroyed, Encom was forced to rebuild the laser algorithms from scratch.
 However, Flynn's pattern was likely stored, meaning he was the only one who could get in and out.
 So, quietly, he appropriates one of the backup lasers (you never have one of an expensive experiment like that) and uses it to experiment on his own.
 This would also help explain why he didn't tell anyone - without those algorithms, no one could follow him safely.
 Sometime between Flynn's vanishing act and the events of 2.0, F-Con (Dillinger Sr.) acquired a lot of what should have been proprietary information about the laser.
 Did Flynn's "in case I vanish" notes and letter get stolen as an act of corporate espionage?
 Worse, you need to have access to a phone line to contact a pager.
 So, where did Clu score a modem?
 There are also the matters of Datawraiths and F-Con personnel (Crown, Popoff, and Baza) who were never retrieved from the system.
+Top it off with the lock in the arcade basement.
+The key in the lock was far too shiny to have been sitting there since 1989; someone else had access.
 Did Clu have some "friends on the other side?"
-Lora also got Put on a Bus to Washington DC, but we have no idea what happened after that, and she's conspicuously absent in Legacy-verse.
-Perhaps she did try to replicate the digitizer with the fatal results seen in 2.0 (or maybe a less-fatal, but still damaging, result)?
+Lora also got Put on a Bus to Washington DC, but we have no idea what happened after that, and she's conspicuously absent in Legacy-verse, aside from an appearance in the ARG.
+Maybe the accident mentioned in 2.0 happened, but with a less-fatal, (but still damaging), result?
 And if you did some Canon Welding with the two, it's entirely possible that Alan started putting a lot more time and effort into Roy's "under the table" effort after seeing cyberspace for himself...